gogobook/my-asp-dot-net/ch7.md

 Console.WriteLine("not the same reference");
 }
-Invoking the Equals method defined by the IStructuralEquatable interface—that is, the method with the first parameter of type object and the second parameter of type IEqualityComparer —you can define how the comparison should be done by passing an object that implements IEqualityComparer<T> .
+Invoking the Equals method defined by the IStructuralEquatable interface——that is, the method with the first parameter of type object and the second parameter of type IEqualityComparer ——you can define how the comparison should be done by passing an object that implements IEqualityComparer<T> .
 A default implementation of the IEqualityComparer is done by the EqualityComparer<T> class.
 This